 Additionally, if you are looking to raise capital for home improvements or consolidate debts then a remortgage may be a suitable option for you.

 A remortgage will allow you to reduce the loan size and potentially get a cheaper rate as a result.
 But watch out for any early repayment charges or exit fees you face, and compare this to how much you’d save with the new, lower mortgage.
 This is where The Mortgage Mom will step in with remortgage advice and will do all the research for you.

-Before any remortgage market research is completed the first part of the remortgage process will involve an in depth discussion about your current mortgage circumstances and status of your credit report.
-The independent mortgage advice given by The Mortgage Mom will ensure you are given a broad range or mortgage options to suit your bespoke needs.
+Before any remortgage market research is completed the first part of the remortgage process will involve an in-depth discussion about your current mortgage circumstances and the status of your credit report.
+The independent mortgage advice given by The Mortgage Mom will ensure you are given a broad range of mortgage options to suit your bespoke needs.

 Your best option may well be to stick with your current lender and complete a simple rate switch or it may be to move to a new lender which would involve a whole new mortgage application, credit check and conveyancing work.
 Both of these mortgage options will be researched into so you can make an informed decision as to what is the best solution for you.

 Things To Consider When Getting A Remortgage